elk-zone/elk/CONTRIBUTING.md

 # Contributing Guide

 Hi!
-We are really excited that you are interested in contributing to Elk.
+We are excited that you are interested in contributing to Elk.
 Before submitting your contribution, please make sure to take a moment and read through the following guide.

 Refer also to https://github.com/antfu/contribute.